pgrigorev/mace_bcc_test/data/A13_ft/README.md

-Finetuning data contains isolated atom configuration with energy -4.5711108 eV.
+Finetuning data contains 142 W configurations containing deformed perfect BCC and FCC structures, vacancy in BBC and Molecular Dynamics snapshots for BCC as well as isolated atom configuration with energy -4.5711108 eV.
 The data is saved with `dft_` prefix as `dft_energy` and `dft_forces`.